Nottingham-CTU/REDCap-UI-Tweaker/README.md

 Miscellaneous
 ```

+### Always show full annotations in the online designer
+If enabled, full field annotations will be shown at the bottom of each field in the online designer
+instead of just the action tags.

 ### Enable @SQLDESCRIPTIVE action tag
 Allow use of the **@SQLDESCRIPTIVE** action tag for SQL fields, which will use the option label from
 the selected option in an SQL field as descriptive text and render the field like a descriptive